snapfinger/Summer22_TrojanMap/README.md

 + Delete a character
 + Replace a character

 If the exact match is found, it will be shown on the map.
 Otherwise, the map will show the most similar name by using FindClosestName and print a warning.
 For example, if I type Rolphs, I should get a warning like "Did you mean Ralphs instead of Rolphs?"
 You can use dynamic programming to calculate edit distance.

+Notes
+- Space can be treated like other characters.
+- Spell checking part should be case insensitive.

 Example: